 All for a creepy dude in a chicken suit with garters, who looked like he was running some sort of shady web cam operation.

-Here is blog post detailing the conception of this Internet and pop culture icon (get a cup of tea, its a long one).
+Here is blog post detailing the conception of this Internet and pop culture icon (get a cup of tea, it’s a long one).

 Over the past week, we witnessed two distinct but related uprisings of customers voicing their opinions and companies backing down.
 It started with the Facebook Terms of Service fiasco, where FB made subtle but significant changes to their ToS such that there were questions over who owned the data that you have put on the social networking site.
 Eventually, Facebook backed off but the damage was done.
 This is a poster child for how NOT to handle this sort of change.